MALTS: Matching After Learning to Stretch

+In this section, we show expanded matched groups (including all treatment and control units, not just control units) using propensity score matching, prognostic score matching and MALTS for unit id-1 from Table~\ref{tb:ex_mg_1}.
+MALTS and prognostic score matching are implemented as described in \ref{sec:appendixC} with $K=10$ nearest neighbors, where $K$ was selected by cross-validation for MALTS and used also for the other methods.
+Propensity score matching was implemented using the MatchIt package and operationalized with 10 nearest neighbor matching.

-In this section, we show the example matched group using prognostic score matching for unit id-1 in Table~\ref{tab:mg_prog} for which MALTS produces a high quality matched group, as shown in Table~\ref{tab:match-group-example}.
-While MALTS matches units based on a learned distance metric over the covariate space, prognostic score matching matches units based on a single prognostic value.
-Hence unlike MALTS, the matched group produced by prognostic score do not match closely on any of the covariates, which makes it difficult to interpret.
-Also there is only one point in common between the matched groups for the query between the two methods (unit 116); the matched groups are almost entirely different between the two methods.
+Here, MALTS produces a high quality matched group, as shown in Table~\ref{tab:match-group-example}.
+While MALTS matches units based on a learned distance metric over the covariate space, prognostic score matching matches units based on a single prognostic value and propensity score matching matches units based on a single propensity value.
+We note that there is only one matched unit in common between the matched groups from prognostic score matching and MALTS (unit 116) and there are two units in common between the matched groups from propensity score matching and MALTS (units 330 and 416); the matched groups are almost entirely different between the three methods.

+In this section, we study the computation time required by MALTS to learn an optimal distance metric and estimate CATEs using matching.
+We study this by increasing the number of covariates from 8 to 136 (where the number of relevant covariates is 8 and others are irrelevant) keeping the number of samples constant at 2048.
+We compare the performance of MALTS for unrestricted stretch matrices (referred as `full $\mathcal{M}$') with a case when the stretch matrix is restricted to diagonal matrices (referred as `diagonal $\mathcal{M}$').
+Figure~\ref{fig:timings} shows that the difference in the computational time between the two cases increases approximately quadratically as the number of covariates increases.
+This is because inverting full $\mathcal{M}$ is $O(p^2)$ more costly than inverting a diagonal $\mathcal{M}$.